-Tariff of Costs payable following an Application heard in Chambers by the Supreme Court of Nova Scotia
+Tariff of Costs payable following a Motion or an Application heard in Chambers by the Supreme Court of Nova Scotia

-For applications heard in Chambers the following guidelines shall apply:
+For motions and applications heard in Chambers the following guidelines shall apply:

-- (1) Based on this Tariff C costs shall be assessed by the Judge presiding in Chambers at the time an order is made following an application heard in Chambers. - (2) Unless otherwise ordered, the costs assessed following an application shall be in the cause and either added to or subtracted from the costs calculated under Tariff A. - (3) In the exercise of discretion to award costs following an application, a Judge presiding in Chambers, notwithstanding this Tariff C, may award costs that are just and appropriate in the circumstances of the application. - (4) When an order following an application in Chambers is determinative of the entire matter at issue in the proceeding, the Judge presiding in Chambers may multiply the maximum amounts in the range of costs set out in this Tariff C by 2, 3 or 4 times, depending on the following factors: - (a) the complexity of the matter, - (b) the importance of the matter to the parties, - (c) the amount of effort involved in preparing for and conducting the application.
+(1) Based on this Tariff C costs shall be assessed by the Judge presiding in Chambers at the time an order is made following a motion or an application heard in Chambers.

+(2) Unless otherwise ordered, the costs assessed following a motion or an application shall be in the cause and either added to or subtracted from the costs calculated under Tariff A.

+(3) In the exercise of discretion to award costs following a motion or an application, a Judge presiding in Chambers, notwithstanding this Tariff C, may award costs that are just and appropriate in the circumstances of the application.

+(4) When an order following a motion or an application in Chambers is determinative of the entire matter at issue in the proceeding, the Judge presiding in Chambers may multiply the maximum amounts in the range of costs set out in this Tariff C by 2, 3 or 4 times, depending on the following factors:

+- (a) the complexity of the matter, - (b) the importance of the matter to the parties,

+(c) the amount of effort involved in preparing for and conducting the motion or application.

-(such applications might include, but are not limited to, successful applications for Summary Judgment, judicial review of an inferior tribunal, statutory appeals and applications for some of the prerogative writs such as certiorari or a permanent injunction.)
+(such motions and applications might include, but are not limited to, successful motions for Summary Judgment, judicial review of an inferior tribunal, statutory appeals and applications for some of the prerogative writs such as certiorari or a permanent injunction.)

-Length of Hearing of Application Range of Costs Less than 1 hour \$250 - \$500 More than 1 hour but less than 1⁄2 day \$750 - \$1,000 More than 1⁄2 day but less than 1 day \$1,000 - \$2,000 1 day or more \$2,000 per full day
+Length of Hearing of a Motion or Application Range of Costs Less than 1 hour \$250 - \$500 More than 1 hour but less than 1 / 2 day \$750 - \$1,000 More than 1 / 2 day but less than 1 day \$1,000 - \$2,000 1 day or more \$2,000 per full day